sjentsch/lsjDocs/Ch11/Ch11_tTest_08.rst

    :name: fig-qq2

-   In the top row, a histogram (top-left panel) and QQ plot (top-right panel) for 200 observations in the ``Skewed`` column of the |distributions|_ data set.
-The skewness of the data here is 1.94, and is reflected in a QQ plot that curves upwards.
-As a consequence, the Shapiro-Wilk statistic is W = 0.80, reflecting a significant departure from normality (\ *p* < 0.001).
-The bottom row shows the same plots for a heavy-tailed data set, again consisting of 100 observations.
-In this case the heavy tails in the data produce a high kurtosis (2.80), and cause the QQ plot to flatten in the middle, and curve away sharply on either side.
-The resulting Shapiro-Wilk statistic is W = 0.93, again reflecting a significant deviation from normality (\ *p* < 0.001).
+   In the top row, a histogram (top-left panel) and QQ plot (top-right panel) for 200 observations in the column ``Skewed`` of the |distributions|_ data set.
+The skewness of the data here is 1.543, and is reflected in a QQ plot that curves upwards and is lacking the lower values within the ``Standardized Residuals``.
+As a consequence, the Shapiro-Wilk statistic is *W* = 0.732, reflecting a significant departure from normality (*p* < 0.001).
+The bottom row shows the same plots for the 200 observations in the column ``Heavy Tailed`` of the |distributions|_ data set.
+In this case, the heavy tails in the data produce a high kurtosis (8.225), and cause the QQ plot to flatten in the middle, and curve away sharply on either side.
+The resulting Shapiro-Wilk statistic is *W* = 0.765, again reflecting a significant deviation from normality (*p* < 0.001).

 .. ----------------------------------------------------------------------------